Ice climbing areas

 While there: Matka means “womb”.
 It is a spritual vortex - a place enchanted with peace by the prayers of the monk communities that lived here in the past.
 Many people come with their families just to enjoy a quiet afternoon after work or have a pleasant weekend.
 Today there is only one living monk community in the Monastery of the Holy Mother of God and few churches that are taken care of the local people: St Andrew and St Nicholas we already mentioned and others all very easily reached by easy hiking trails.
 Most of them built in the 14-th century.

 Also there are few caves in the canyon and some of them are tourist friendly.
-They can be reached by a small boat (starting point is the restaurant on the lake) and the closest outing to them takes about an hour round trip.
+They can be reached by a small boat (starting point is the restaurant on the lake) and the closest outing to them takes about an hour/hour and a half round trip.

 Skopje: Since it is so close to Matka, you can spend some time in the city also.
 During the day you can visit some of the landmarks such as the Kale Fortress built in the 6-th century AD; the colorful Old Bazaar that is a major trading centre since the 12-th century where there are many mosques, hans, churches and other buildings and monuments; the Stone Bridge on the river Vardar that was built in 15-th century and many more.
 There are plenty of cultural activities happening every day so you can do some research before coming what you can visit.
 In the evening you can enjoy the extensive night life of the city...